Loading...

 class to create an executor

-An executor manages a set of worker threads to run one or multiple taskflows using an efficient work-stealing scheduling algorithm.
+An tf::Executor manages a set of worker threads to run tasks using an efficient work-stealing scheduling algorithm.

 // Declare an executor and a taskflow